avine/bem-flex-grid/README.md

 CSS flex grid, [BEM](http://getbem.com/) compliant.

-*A responsive grid system that perfectly fits to the window size in both width and height if needed and lets you design interfaces such as a car dashboard or a bloomberg page, as well as a scrollable page of widgets.*
+*A responsive grid system that perfectly fits to the window size in both width and height if needed and lets you design fixed dashboard as well as scrollable page of widgets.*

 [![Build Status](https://travis-ci.org/avine/bem-flex-grid.svg?branch=master)](https://travis-ci.org/avine/bem-flex-grid)

 ## Quick start

-Get instant access to the package by inserting the link tag from `https://unpkg.com` into your web pages.
+Get instant access by inserting the link tag into your web pages from CDN.

 ### Link tag